XPlatform-Consulting/vidispine/README.md

                                           default: 8080
             --username USERNAME          The account username to authenticate with.
             --password PASSWORD          The account password to authenticate with.
-            --accepts-header VALUE       The value for the Accepts header sent in each request.
+            --accept-header VALUE        The value for the Accept header sent in each request.
                                           default: application/json
+            --content-type VALUE         The value for the Content-Type header sent in each request.
+                                          default: application/json; charset=utf-8
             --method-name METHODNAME     The name of the method to call.
             --method-arguments JSON      The arguments to pass when calling the method.
+            --storage-map JSON           A map of file paths to storage ids to use in utility methods.
+            --metadata-map JSON          A map of field aliases to field names to use in utility methods.
             --pretty-print               Will format the output to be more human readable.
             --log-to FILENAME            Log file location.
                                           default: STDERR